r-simmer/simmer/cran-comments.md

 ## Release summary

-This version implements 6 new features and 11 fixes and improvements.
-In the DESCRIPTION file, the _URL_ has been updated with our new website.
+This version implements 5 new features and 5 fixes and improvements.
+A couple of previously deprecated features have been removed.

 ## Test environments

-* Fedora 23 + clang (local), R 3.3.0
+* Fedora 23 + clang (local), R 3.3.1
-* Ubuntu 12.04 + GCC (on travis-ci), R 3.2.5, 3.3.1, devel
+* Ubuntu 12.04 + GCC (on travis-ci), R 3.3.1
 * win-builder, R devel

 ## R CMD check results